BIOS-SCOPE/BWrepos/README.md

 Krista Longnecker

 Most recent comments at the top.
+### 5 July 2025
+All set with the biogeochemical data - I can go from BCO-DMO to CMAP in one Python notebook.
+Move this repository over the BIOS-SCOPE, but still keep it private.

 ### 3 July 2025
 I can now use the data in the frictionless/json file and put it into the CMAP format.
 Next step will be to get the metadata about the different variables.